9 – Dave Coutts/TALK SHOW (aka STONE TEMPLE PILOTS)

 # 7 – Every headbanger and his brother/BLACK SABBATH

 Even though their biggest album was called Paranoid, prototypical heavy metal outfit Black Sabbath had genuine reason to be concerned for most of the Eighties and Nineties.
-The band found a surprisingly strong balance after Ozzy Osbourne’s departure with new vocalist Ronnie James Dio, and even after Dio’s own exit the future looked at least stable when Ian Gillian stepped in.
-Gillian would leave after a single Black Sabbath album (the ironically-titled Born Again), and beyond this you’re going to need a scorecard.
+The band found a surprisingly strong balance after Ozzy Osbourne’s departure with new vocalist Ronnie James Dio, and even after Dio’s own exit the future looked at least stable when Ian Gillan stepped in.
+Gillan would leave after a single Black Sabbath album (the ironically-titled Born Again), and beyond this you’re going to need a scorecard.

 Singer David Donato never made it past the rough demos, then after recording with Glenn Hughes (also ex-Deep Purple), Ray Gillen did the corresponding tour.
 There was also Jeff Fenholt, who has publicly claimed that in early 1985 he had been the vocalist (why not?
 It seems like everyone else has at some point).